Takobz/letspretendblog/blog/2022/01/dependency-injection.md

 ```
 Now I have my services global variables instantiated once.
 This again poses the same problem, If I were to test this class I wouldn't be able to configure my services (`IFormatter` and `PictureService`).
-So making unit testing the HomePage method a nightmare.
+This makes unit testing the HomePage method a nightmare.

+#### Constructor Dependency Injection

-This lead us to constructor dependency injection, injecting the dependency via a constructor:
+This lead us to `constructor dependency injection` which is injecting the dependency via a constructor:
 Consider the following example:
 ``` js
 //HomePage